mpetason/knative-docs-docker/README.md

 # knative-docs-docker

-### Works on Linux Only At the momemt !!!
+### Works on Linux Only At the moment !!!
 Not working on Mac !!!

 ```bash
 git clone git@github.com:mpetason/knative-docs-docker.git